Your breasts belong to you: now’s the time to get to know them

 Pregnant women and parents often wonder, What’s inside?
 What do the changes mean?
 How will I know they work?
 Will I be able to breastfeed my baby?

-Breasts are attached to your chest, as you may have noticed.
+Breasts live on your chest, as you may have noticed.
 They are supported by muscles and ligaments that attach to your rib cage.
 The attractive round shape is mostly fat (sorry!) – but the clever stuff grows inside while you’re pregnant.
 This means that large breasts and small ones can all make milk.
 The difference between melons and fried eggs is mainly the insulation.

 What’s happening inside your breasts while you’re pregnant?